Giovanni Magenta: Life and works

-Giovanni Magenta came from a distinguished Milanese family, an was educated as a humanist scholar; he entered the Barnabite Order in 1591, becoming General in 1612, a post he held for five years.
+Giovanni Magenta came from a distinguished Milanese family, and was educated as a humanist scholar; he entered the Barnabite Order in 1591, becoming General in 1612, a post he held for five years.
 The Order’s extensive building programme took Magenta to various parts of Italy, but his most important works were in Bologna in the first quarter of the 17th century; his role in later projects, however, seems to have been only advisory.
 Magenta designed three churches in Bologna: Santissimo Salvatore, San Pietro and San Paolo.

 Santissimo Salvatore was completed to Magenta’s design of 1605 by Tommaso Martelli in 1623.
 The plan appears to be based on that of the Church of the Gesù (1568), Rome, by Jacopo Vignola, although Magenta cited the Baths of Diocletian, restored by Michelangelo in 1561 as Santa Maria degli Angeli e dei Martiri, as the source of the free-standing interior columns.
 The nave bays, with their side chapels, are of unequal length; the longer, central bay is groin-vaulted.
 This, together with the tall arches to the side chapels, creates a transeptal effect in the nave, so that the impression conveyed is of a compact Greek-cross unit, with the crossing and sanctuary, both without columns, as an addition; early drawings show this clearly.
 The interior remains monochromatic as originally designed, spared the addition of decoration common to early Baroque churches.
 The façade was also based on the Church of the Gesù, but the unadorned brick wall surface, with the entrance portal unconstrained within the architectonic frame, shows north Italian tendencies.
 Santissimo Salvatore was influential for later Baroque churches.